gohugoio/hugo/content/en/commands/hugo.md

 ### SEE ALSO

 * [hugo check](/commands/hugo_check/)	 - Contains some verification checks
+* [hugo completion](/commands/hugo_completion/)	 - generate the autocompletion script for the specified shell
 * [hugo config](/commands/hugo_config/)	 - Print the site configuration
 * [hugo convert](/commands/hugo_convert/)	 - Convert your content to different formats
 * [hugo deploy](/commands/hugo_deploy/)	 - Deploy your site to a Cloud provider.